-Information Via website or direct enquiry Additional fee 1 Comments Technical spe Technical specification Generic interface works Website No Typical standards and layouts must be published.
+Information Via website or direct enquiry Additional fee Comments Technical specification Generic interface works Website No Typical standards and layouts must be published.
 This information: Generic substation layouts Website No (a) may be generic but should provide a high level overview of Typical overhead line structures Website No the components of a connection ; and Typical underground cable arrangements Website No (b) must provide Connection Applicants with a high level understanding of Typical primary plant Website No what a connection consists of.
 Design standards Website No Primary Transmission Network Service Providers must provide the design Typical secondary systems Website No standards which are specific to their network .
-Detailed technical requirements for a Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design. particular connection The functional specifications must include: (a) description of any proposed augmentation;
+Detailed technical requirements for a Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design. particular connection The functional specifications must include: (a) description of any proposed augmentation ;

-This refers to the right for the Primary Transmission Network Service Providers to charge an additional fee for the provision of this information to the connection enquiry under clause 5.3.2(g) and the connection application fee under clause 5.3.4.(b)(2).
+&lt;sup>1 This refers to the right for the Primary Transmission Network Service Providers to charge an additional fee for the provision of this information to the connection enquiry under clause 5.3.2(g) and the connection application fee under clause 5.3.4(b)(2).

-Information Via website or direct enquiry Additional fee1 Comment rs - (b) and references to typical plant including primary and secondary equipment so that the detailed design will interface to the existing network and be able to be adopted by the Primary Transmission Network Service Provider.
-Operation and d maintenance Typical operation and maintenance scheduling Website No intervals for plant used in Primary Tr.
-Network Se must be pul routine action of whether unregulated should be in rvice Provider blished.
-These are vities irrespective Timescales Easement acquisition (site specific) Direct enquiry Yes be discusse on a project as part of the enquiry / co- application Connection process if the Commissioning (generic) Website No Generic timpublished. nescales must be
+Information Via website or direct enquiry Additional fee Comments and (b) references to typical plant including primary and secondary equipment so that the detailed design will interface to the existing network and be able to be adopted by the Primary Transmission Network Service Provider .
+Operation and d maintenance Typical operation and maintenance scheduling Website No Operation and maintenance intervals for specific items of plant used regularly by the Primary Transmission Network Service Provider must be published.
+These are routine activities irrespective of whether assets are unregulated or regulated and should be in line with good electricity industry practice.
+Timescales Easement acquisition (site specific) Direct enquiry Yes Site specific timescales may be discussed and negotiated on a project by project basis as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
+Commission- ing (generic) Website No Generic timescales must be published.

-Information Via website or direct enquiry Additional fee 1 Comments Commissioning (site specific) Direct enquiry Yes Site specific timescales may be provided as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
+Information Via website or direct enquiry Additional fee Comments Commission- ing (site specific) Direct enquiry Yes Site specific timescales may be provided as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
 Legal Standard connection agreements Website No Standard forms of these agreements and deeds to be published.
 Standard network operating agreement Website No The standard form construction agreement must cover the construction of any interface works.
 Standard interface works construction agreements Website No The standard form connection agreement must cover the connection of the asset to the transmission network.
 Standard relocation deeds Website No The standard form network operating agreement must cover those aspects referred to in clause 5.2.7(b).
 Environment- al approvals (generic) Website No Standard forms or lists of required approvals must be published.
 Environment- al approvals (site specific) Direct enquiry Yes Site specific information may be provided as part of the connection enquiry / connection application Development approvals (generic) Website No process if Connection Applicant requests it at their election.
 Development approvals (site specific) Direct enquiry Yes Financial